-Master of Education in Learning Design and Technology (LDT)

 Master of Education in Learning Design and Technology Scholarships

-As an applicant for the Master of Education in Learning Design and Technology (LDT) program, you will be automatically considered for several USC Rossier scholarships averaging $5,000.
+As an applicant for the Master of Education in Learning Design and Technology (LDT) program, you will be automatically considered for several USC Rossier scholarships ranging from $10,000 to $20,000.
 There is no need to submit a separate application.